Noah-Huppert/kube-git-deploy/api/README.md

 {{ end }}
 ```

-This will define an `api` module, which will only be deployed on the
+This will define an `api` unit, which will only be deployed on the
 master branch.

 # Endpoints